mthompson89/PercentStockingCalculator/README.md

 # Gingrich Stocking Line Calculator
 This code is used to take an output from FVS and calculate the A line, B line and C line (percent stocking level) used in Gingrich Stocking Charts (Ginrich 1967).
-This code also implements and modifies Ducey & Knapp (2010) relative density function in order to calculate the percent stocking level.
+This code also implements and modifies Ducey & Knapp (2010) relative density function as well as the method for calculating the C-line from Gunn et al (2019) in order to calculate the percent stocking level.

 When Citing please cite: